Awhile7127/programming-in-lua-exercises/README.md

 Unfiltered, honest attempts at programming exercises detailing my thought processes and ways of solving problems.

-If your an employer, this is probably of particular relevance to you.
+If you're an employer, this is probably of particular relevance to you.
 Enjoy! :)

 P.S: I'm only going to post what I've done for exercises which